xarlys32/demo-events/README.md

 I create file for bring the docker image of Mongo DB and configure it also for the compilation of the app and running

 # Test
-I add test only for the usecases
+I add test only for the DateHelper